hoshiyomiX/unshell/README.md

 <details>
 <summary>TPP Tool</summary>
 The creator of this obfuscation said "it has anti-decode feature" despite multilayered base64 encoding that can be easily decoded.
-As of this writing, unshell supports up to version 12 of this "tool".
+As of this writing, unssc supports up to version 12 of this "tool".
 </details>

 <details>